wudustan/northernbug.github.io/meeting_details/northernbug2.md

 # General

 The [Sheffield Bioinformatics Core](http://sbc.shef.ac.uk/) are excited to host the 2nd NorthernBUG meeting.
 We'll have 6 short talks, 3 from students and 3 from other BUG memebers.
-A talk hopefully from Microsoft on their Azure platform and doing bioinformatics in the cloud and one from the peolle at ELIXIR.
+Hopefully there will be a talk from sponsored speaker, one application talk and one *keynote* talk.

 We will have a form soon to register your interest in doing a talk.